Madita Standke-Erdmann

 Biography

-Madita is a doctoral researcher at the War Studies Department at King’s College, London.
-Her research is situated in the fields of feminist and postcolonial International Relations, global political economies, colonial histories and Feminist Security Studies.
+Madita is a doctoral researcher in the War Studies Department at King’s College, London.
+Her research is situated in the fields of feminist postcolonial International Relations, memory, colonial histories and foreign policy.
+She is also an associate fellow at the Peace Research Institute Frankfurt (PRIF).
+Her PhD project is funded by the Gerda Henkel Foundation.

-Before coming to King’s College, Madita gained profound experience in research, teaching and feminist civil society advocacy work.
-She was a researcher and lecturer at the University of Vienna, where she focused on EU border security and migration politics, the UN Security Council’s Agenda on Women, Peace and Security, as well as gender-based violence.
-She also spent some time working in the German NGO-sector as a policy advisor on international gender equality in the field of feminist foreign policy.
+Before coming to King’s College, Madita gained experience in research, teaching and feminist civil society advocacy work.
+She was a member of the research group “IN:EX: The Politics of Inclusion and Exclusion” and the project GBV-MIG at the University of Vienna where she worked on gender-based violence.
+She also conducted research on EU border security and migration politics as well as the UN Security Council’s Agenda on Women, Peace and Security.
+Madita also has worked in the German NGO-sector as a policy advisor on international gender equality and feminist foreign policy and continues to provide expertise to the German Federal Foreign Office on the Women, Peace and Security as a representative of WILPF Germany.

-She is an executive board member and co-women’s representative at the German Association for Peace and Conflict Studies (AFK e.V.) and an active member of the German section of the Women’s International League for Peace and Freedom.
+She is an executive board member of the German Association for Peace and Conflict Studies (AFK e.V.) and part of the “Feminisms and Wars” Network, funded by NordForsk.

 Madita holds an MSc in International Relations Theory from the London School of Economics and Political Science and a BA in European Studies from Otto-von-Guericke Universität Magdeburg.